DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Lend Aid
    - Description: Just a little help from a friend
-   - Mechanic: Designate one ally who, on their next draw, will draw with the Upper Hand.
+   - Mechanic: As a Minor Action, designate one ally who, on their next draw, will draw with the Upper Hand.
    - Type: Minor
       - XP Cost: 1
    - Prereq Role: Support